geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 The Big Government example in the original article is a great case study of how they released a very narrowly scoped initial version (with respect to both capabilities and distribution) and built on the gathered feedback.
-However, again I don't see how that first version is a skateboard except for it being a much simpler, stripped-down version compared to the releases that came after.
+However, I don't see how that first version is a skateboard except for it being a much simpler, stripped-down version compared to the releases that came after.
 But again, a skateboard is not a simpler car, it's not a partial car, it's not part of a car.